LUNG CANCER DISABILITY BENEFITS

 AN EXPLANATION OF LISTING 13.14

-• Small cell lung cancer.
+- Small cell lung cancer.

 WHAT EVIDENCE DOES THE SSA NEED TO PROVE DISABILITY?

 In some situations, very serious adverse effects may interrupt and prolong multimodal anticancer therapy for a continuous period of almost 12 months.
-In these situations, the SSA may determine that your conditions will preclude you from working for at least 12 months.
+In these situations, the SSA may determine that your medical conditions will prevent you from working for at least 12 months.
 If that is the case, then the SSA will find you meet listing 13.14.

 MEDICAL EVIDENCE PROVES YOU SHOULD BE PAID BENEFITS FOR LUNG CANCER